Typhoon Family: Casting

 On September 23, 2024, Lee Jun-ho was reportedly in talks to star in the series and positively reviewing the offer.
-During the show's press conference, director Lee Na-jeong said, “Actor Lee Jun-ho has already reached the peak of K-pop once as a singer, and I believe he has also reached the peak of K-dramas as an actor.
-Through Typhoon Family, I wanted to show every aspect that an actor standing at the top of both fields can display.”
+During the show's press conference, director Lee Na-jeong said, "Actor Lee Jun-ho has already reached the peak of K-pop once as a singer, and I believe he has also reached the peak of K-dramas as an actor.
+Through Typhoon Family, I wanted to show every aspect that an actor standing at the top of both fields can display."
 On November 11, Keum Sae-rok reportedly received the offer as the female lead and was positively reviewing it but eventually stepped down due to scheduling conflicts.

 On January 13, 2025, Kim Min-ha was reportedly considered as Keum's replacement.
 On February 18, Lee and Kim were officially cast as the lead actors.
 The next day, Sung Dong-il and Kim Ji-young were confirmed to appear as Lee's parents.
 On February 20, Kim Min-seok and Mu Jin-sung were cast as Tae-poong's best friend and rival, respectively.

 Filming

-Principal photography began on February 27, 2025 and was completed on October 20, 2025.
+Principal photography began on February 27, 2025, and was completed on October 20, 2025.

 Original soundtrack

-On October 2, it was announced that both Lee Jun-ho and Kim Min-ha will be featured on the series' original soundtrack.
-On October 11, it was announced that "Eternity," a piano track with vocals from Kim Min-ha, will be released as the show's first OST on October 12 at 18:00 (KST).
-The show's opening theme, also used in the finale of Episode 2, titled 'Did You See The Rainbow?' is a soft pop rock track performed by Lee Jun-ho and was released on October 19, 2025.
-On October 24, it was announced that the show's third OST performed by Stray Kids' Han Ji-sung, will be released on October 26.
-The track titled “Updraft” is described as an alternative rock track featuring punchy drums and powerful distorted guitar.
-On November 7, it was announced that the show's fifth OST titled 'God Bless' performed by Guckkasten's Ha Hyun-woo will be released on November 9.
+On October 2, 2025, it was announced that both Lee Jun-ho and Kim Min-ha were featured on the series' original soundtrack.
+On October 11, it was announced that "Eternity", a piano track with vocals from Kim would be released as the series' first OST on October 12 at 18:00 (KST).
+The seried opening theme, also used in the finale of episode 2, titled "Did You See the Rainbow?" is a soft pop rock track performed by Lee and was released on October 19, 2025.
+On October 24, it was announced that the series third OST performed by Stray Kids' Han, would be released on October 26.
+The track titled "Updraft" is described as an alternative rock track featuring punchy drums and powerful distorted guitar.
+On November 7, it was announced that the series' fifth OST titled "God Bless" performed by Guckkasten's Ha Hyun-woo would be released on November 9.
+On November 14, it was announced that actor Kim Min-seok lend his voice for the series' sixth OST described as a ballad song, which he also partook in writing and composing and would be released on November 16.
+On November 28, it was announced that "The Moments" performed by Roy Kim is a song in which a melody that seems to speak casually blends with simple lyrics over a dry-textured sound, would be released on November 30.

+Album

+Typhoon Family soundtrack album was released on December 1, 2025; it contains all of the singles and background tracks from the series.